 Erdogan rejects Arab demands; Turkish troops stay in Qatar

-Turkey's President Recep Tayyip Erdogan speaks to the media after the Eid al-Fitr prayers in Istanbul, early Sunday, June 25, 2017.
+Turkey's President Recep Tayyip Erdogan smiles to his supporters after the Eid al-Fitr prayers in Istanbul, early Sunday, June 25, 2017.
 Eid al-Fitr marks the end of the Muslims' holy fasting month of Ramadan.

 Comments